belfastkeyboard/CHeap/README.md

 - stress test all types

 ## CONSIDER:
-- C++ implementation of Priority Queue uses a binary heap which is faster than the current array/qsort implementation
 - alternate arena type with a freeblock list?
 - thread safety?
 - attempt to re-write create macro to accept hash table without having to write 'sizeof'